 |Cape Breton University|

 Applications may be submitted online by following the process outlined at School of Graduate Studies-Application Package.
-In addition, as part of your on-line application, the Pre-requisite Information Technology Competencies Form must be printed off and a signed copy must be mailed to:

 Note that your application must include payment of $50.00 (Canadian)

 |February 1st||to begin program either spring or fall semesters.
 Must specify which semester.|

 There are several minimum technological competencies that are required in this program.
 These are normally acquired through self-instruction or in non-credit courses offered outside the program.
 In this regard you herein attest with your signature that you are able, or will be able before the end of the third week of your first semester of the program, to demonstrate the following competencies:

 - create and upload a slidecast (e.g., PowerPoint)

 - create and upload a Webpage with photos and sound